The 108 defilements of our minds

 How we all experience the world around us

-Every circumstance or event we experience in life comes from our 5 senses.
+Every circumstance or event we experience in life comes from our five senses.
 This experience, event or circumstance is then processed in our conscious mind.
 We then filter what we are experiencing using previously developed ideology’s, concepts and understandings of the world.
 These ideas and concepts produce our thoughts and our behaviours act out on those thoughts.

 Outside-in vs Inside-out